 The original University Art Gallery and Gallery One spaces were eventually converted to alternative uses.
 However, in 2006 the University committed resources to building a new state-of-the-art gallery which would come to be named after the renowned sculptor George Segal.
 Thanks to the generosity of the George and Helen Segal Foundation and the university’s overall commitment to the visual arts, the George Segal Gallery has become an important destination in New Jersey and is the world’s only gallery in George Segal's name, providing a lasting legacy to this seminal 20th-century artist.
 [About George Segal]

 The George Segal Gallery serves as the flagship facility of the University Art Galleries, boasting more than 3,000 square feet of exhibition space and 3,300 square feet of office, classroom and storage space.
-In addition to housing soem important works by George Segal, the gallery has become home to a growing permanent collection of modern and contemporary art, which includes works by Richard Anuszkiewitz, Alexander Calder, Andy Warhol, Clarence Holbrook Carter, Andre Masson, Mayer William Schlesinger, the Lida Hilton Print Collection and the Lucy Lewis Collection of Contemporary Native American pottery.
+In addition to housing some important works by George Segal, the gallery has become home to a growing permanent collection of modern and contemporary art, which includes works by Richard Anuszkiewitz, Alexander Calder, Andy Warhol, Clarence Holbrook Carter, Andre Masson, Mayer William Schlesinger, the Lida Hilton Print Collection and the Lucy Lewis Collection of Contemporary Native American pottery.

-The gallery also presents a minimum of six changing, contemporary exhibitions each year that feature major American, international and regionally acclaimed artists including the works of the University's faculty.
+The gallery presents a minimum of six changing, contemporary exhibitions each year that feature major American, international and regionally acclaimed artists including the works of the University's faculty.
 It also features an annual exhibition of students graduating from the college's Department of Art and Design.

 The University Art Galleries hosts visitors from all over the world who come to view the collections.
 Its educational outreach programs further serve individual residents, school groups, senior centers and civic organizations from New Jersey's Essex, Passaic, Morris, Bergen and Hudson counties.

 The George Segal Gallery has received numerous Citation Awards from the New Jersey State Council on the Arts for its excellence in artistic programming and public service to the arts.

 Click here to join the University Art Galleries mailing list and receive updates about exhibitions and programs.